When I was pregnant with our third child, my husband asked me in bewilderment, “How will we do bedtime?”

-We stand out here in Europe among the families of single kids or perfect pairs.
+We stood out in Europe among the families of single kids or perfect pairs.
 The parents aren’t outnumbered.
 They can drive small cars with four seats.
 They don’t have to wait forever at restaurants to be seated.
 They’re mathematically correct.

-Now, with a thirteen-year-old, eight-year-old, seven-year-old, and four-year-old, it does seem like a legitimate concern.
+With a thirteen-year-old, eight-year-old, seven-year-old, and four-year-old, it seemed like a legitimate concern.
 How do I do bedtime well?
 How do I divide my time and mothering well?